SoloveyMaria/community/README.md

 # The `community` tool is a powerful tool with several benefits:

+1. **Differential Communication Analysis:** One of the key capabilities of the "community" is its ability to perform differential communication analysis between cohorts of case and control samples using scRNAseq data.
+This feature enables the identification of communication differences that may underlie various biological conditions or disease states.

-1.  **Compensatory Mechanism Analysis:** Another important aspect offered by the tool is the ability to analyze compensatory mechanisms.
+2.  **Compensatory Mechanism Analysis:** Another important aspect offered by the tool is the ability to analyze compensatory mechanisms.
 Compensatory mechanisms refer to the ways in which cells or organisms compensate for changes or disruptions in a biological process.
-By using the tool, you can explore and gain insights into the compensatory mechanisms employed by the components in your dataset.

-2.  **Speed and Efficiency:** `community` is built for speed, making it suitable for large-scale scRNAseq datasets without high computational demands.
+3.  **Speed and Efficiency:** `community` is built for speed, making it suitable for large-scale scRNAseq datasets without high computational demands.

-3.  **Robustness:** Our tool employs rigorous statistical methods along with multi-factor analysis to ensure the reliability of the results.
+4.  **Robustness:** Our tool employs rigorous statistical methods along with multi-factor analysis to ensure the reliability of the results.
 This makes it less sensitive to outlier samples, providing more accurate differential communication analysis.

-4.  **Intuitive Visualization:** The tool offers straightforward graphical outputs, simplifying the understanding of complex cell interactions.
+5.  **Intuitive Visualization:** The tool offers straightforward graphical outputs, simplifying the understanding of complex cell interactions.

-5.  **User-Friendly:** With an easy-to-use workflow and detailed documentation, the tool is designed for users of varying technical backgrounds.
+6.  **User-Friendly:** With an easy-to-use workflow and detailed documentation, the tool is designed for users of varying technical backgrounds.

-## Installation
+# Installation
 If you are not fimilar with the below code, please follow the next steps to install.
 We have created a script for Windows users to automatically install all the necesary components (`install_windows.bat`).

 ```r